credentials/credentials.github.io/index.md

 More information on installing and using the IRMA app can be found [here](https://privacybydesign.foundation/irma-begin/).

 ## Verifying and Issuing credentials
-If you want to verify and/or issue credentials you will need to run one of the following projects.
+If you want to verify and/or issue credentials you can use the following projects.

 ### [IRMA API server](https://github.com/credentials/irma_api_server)
 The [API server](https://github.com/credentials/irma_api_server) handles all IRMA-specific